-These increases in net cash provided by operating activities were partially offset by an \$83.4 million decrease in cash related to lower overall collections from customers.
-Collections from customers decreased primarily because of lower commodity prices and warmer weather during the 2015 heating season.
+Net cash provided by operating activities decreased \$35.5 million during 2016, compared with 2015, driven by a \$50.0 million decrease in cash related to lower overall collections from customers.
+Collections from customers decreased primarily because of lower commodity prices and warmer weather during the 2016 heating season.
+The average per-unit cost of natural gas sold decreased 13.5% during 2016, compared with 2015.